 - Is the information presented to the users ample enough to help them make decisions?

 - Does the interface design follow heuristic principles?

 It is essentially a cumulative assessment of the usefulness, usability, aesthetics, value, experience, and user-friendliness of a website or app.

 UX audits generally provide a much more in-depth insight into the issues of the product than heuristic evaluations.
 Not that it has to be said out loud, but the bad user experience is a hole in the money ship for a company.
 Lately, almost all companies have started investing in user experience in order to increase profits since they understand that bad design does not work well.
 Such audits or analyses can help strategize and nudge a business in the right direction by solving real user problems.

 An audit could be conducted, usually, at two points in the design process – during the design process, called the formative assessment, and after the product has been developed, called the summative assessment.

-It is a good practice to conduct design audits as regularly as possible to sanitise your products and keep the vision on track to success.
+It is a good practice to conduct design audits as regularly as possible to sanitize your products and keep the vision on track to success.
 In an agile environment, usability testing, heuristic evaluations, etc., happen frequently to take into account user pain points and eliminate them at the earliest.
 In the same way, UX assessments should also be frequent.

 Objectives and Outcomes

 Accumulating relevant metrics is not an easy task.
 All stakeholders involved within the team should put their heads together to find these.
-Some of the most common metrics are – NPS (net promoter score), task success rate, bounce rate, user engagement rates, time on task, conversion rate, CSAT (customer satisfaction) and SUS (system usability scale).
+Some of the most common metrics are – NPS (net promoter score), task success rate, bounce rate, user engagement rates, time on task, conversion rate, CSAT (customer satisfaction), and SUS (system usability scale).

 Some frequently used techniques to collect these metrics are: